 What Does a Plumber Do to Unclog a Bathtub Drain?

-If you were to call a plumber to unclog your bathtub drain, what would they do?
+If you were to call a plumber to unclog your bathtub drain or to give you a bathroom plumbing repair, what would they do?
 After all, it’s a problem that plumbers solve on a regular basis!

 How Often Do You Clean the Drain in Your Bathtub?